Barbara L. Herwaldt, Susan Montgomery, Sharon L. Roy

 People with CE and AE may remain asymptomatic for years.
 The nature and severity of the clinical manifestations depend in part on the location, size, and other characteristics of the lesions that develop and the associated complications.
 In CE, the lesions are cystic (referred to as hydatid cysts) and most commonly develop in the liver; the next most common site is the lungs, but cysts may develop in other organ systems.
 AE usually affects the liver; direct extension to (and destruction) of contiguous tissues may occur, as may metastatic lesions.

-A presumptive diagnosis can be made on the basis of a combination of the individual’s history and imaging studies, such as an ultrasound or CT scan.
-Lesions may be found incidentally in an asymptomatic person.
-Serologic assays may also be performed, and newer ones are under development.
-Additional information and diagnostic assistance are available through CDC (www.cdc.gov/dpdx; 404-718-4745; firstname.lastname@example.org).
+A presumptive diagnosis can be based on a combination of the person’s exposure history and imaging studies, such as an ultrasound or CT scan.
+Lesions may be found incidentally in asymptomatic people.
+Serologic testing also may be helpful.
+Additional information and diagnostic assistance (serologic, parasitologic, and molecular) are available through CDC (www.cdc.gov/dpdx; 404-718-4745; email@example.com).

-Advise travelers to avoid contact with dogs or wild canids in endemic areas.
-Also advise them not to drink untreated water from streams, canals, lakes, or rivers and to observe food and water precautions (see Chapter 2, Food & Water Precautions).
+Advise travelers to avoid contact with dogs and wild canids in endemic areas.
+Also advise travelers not to drink untreated water from streams, canals, lakes, or rivers, and to observe food and water precautions (see Chapter 2, Food & Water Precautions).

-Brunetti E, Kern P, Vuitton DA.
+Brunetti E, Kern P, Vuitton DA; Writing Panel for the WHO-IWGE.
 Expert consensus for the diagnosis and treatment of cystic and alveolar echinococcosis in humans.
 Acta Trop.
 2010 Apr;114(1):1–16.